-The Liberated Planet Studio gathers artists for the 2025 Research Program.
-The cohort will meet at various sites in and around Los Angeles over five Saturdays (April 12 - May 10, from 3-6pm) to learn from local ecological-projects, landmarks, infrastructures and their stewards.
-The Artist Research Program is supported by Dr. Ayasha Guerin (UCLA Department of World Arts and Cultures/Dance) and by artist-coordinator Jazzy Romero (UCLA Department of Art).
-The program is an experiment of collective research praxis, with research questions:
+The Liberated Planet Studio gathered artists for the 2025 Research Program at various sites in and around Los Angeles over five Saturdays (April 12 - May 10, from 3-6pm) to learn from local ecological-projects, landmarks, infrastructures and their stewards.

 The Liberated Planet Studio (LPS) gathers artists, activists and academic collaborators for creative experiments to attend to the nature and climate emergencies with collective movement, art making and writing.
 Since 2023, LPS programs have provided rehearsal space and a free workshop series for those interested in ecological inquiry and somatic pedagogies that engage questions of social and environmental justice.
 Inspired by under-explored aspects of artistic practice and the role of performance in environmental research, teaching and learning, LPS artists focus on collective methodologies and movement practices to mobilize discourse about the intersections of human and animal experience and our intercultural struggles for socio-ecological liberation.